 However, when it comes to stories, a person’s whole brain is involved in processing the information.
 Hearing a story that makes a specific point or is connected to the subject of the safety training makes it more likely that workers will retain relevant information because the more involved the brain is in something, the more likely the person is to remember it.

 None of this is to say that safety training should suddenly become storytime.
-As Tim says in his talk (the whole thing can be watched for free online), sprinkling a story or two throughout the training should be enough.
+As Tim says in his talk, sprinkling a story or two throughout the training should be enough.
 What’s more important than telling lots of stories is telling them properly:

 - Effective stories are typically about a situation that your audience can relate to, and should be told from your point of view.